 Write down EVERYTHING that is on your mental to-do list.
 Laundry, dishes, mopping, taking out the trash, getting the mail, meal ideas, groceries, that doctor appointment you need to make, those shoes you wanted to shop for, that hobby you wanted to start, the workout routine you need to actually plan, and so on…

 Now, list out all the things you want to do.
 Do you want to do a face mask once a week?
 Relax on the couch for 30 minutes a day?
-Finally become consistent with your exercise routine?
+Finally, become consistent with your exercise routine?
 Write it all out!
 This is a great time to get creative and put yourself first.
 Anything can go on this list!
 I always include a block for work, my kids activities, and downtime for myself.

 This is where it gets fun.
 Time blocking your week will show you exactly what you have time for.
-I like to time block in 30 minute increments, and on occasion I will add in 15 minute blocks depending on my needs.
+I like to time block in 30-minute increments, and on occasion, I will add in 15-minute blocks depending on my needs.
 There are so many ways you can start your initial time block.
-I like to review my list that I made above, and start assigning tasks to a time block on a week chart I made on scratch paper.
+I like to review the list that I made above and start assigning tasks to a time block on a weekly chart I make on scratch paper.

 Your time audit should be messy.
 There will be scribbles and many edits.
 I like to do it on paper because the physical act of writing is soothing for me.
 Then, I like to transfer it over to a Word document chart or an Excel spreadsheet for a more permanent, formal time blocking worksheet.